Print

 Instructions

-1. Heat a cast iron skillet over high heat until it is very hot (about 2-3 minutes).
+1. Heat a cast iron skillet over high heat until it is very hot, about 2-3 minutes.

 2. Pat the pork chops dry with a paper towel, then season generously with kosher salt and cracked black pepper on all sides.
+Score the fat cap with two or three shallow cuts to keep the chops from curling.

 3. Add the avocado oil to the hot skillet and swirl to coat.
 Once the oil shimmers but isn’t smoking excessively, carefully place the pork chops in the pan.